 Instruments Needed for Workshops

-Also, if you enroll in an mbira class, please bring an mbira if you have one.
-Mbira tunings being taught in workshops this year are: nyamaropa (Erica workshop high, and standard or Cosmas) and gandanga (mavembe).
-Karimba (nyunga nyunga) and matepe workshops are also being offered.
+If you enroll in an mbira class, please bring an mbira in the same tuning as the class being offered if you have one.
+Mbira tunings commonly taught in workshops are: high nyamaropa (Erica workshop tuning), Magaya standard, G tuning and gandanga (mavembe).
+Karimba (nyunga nyunga) and matepe workshops may also be offered.
 While the festival strives to provide some mbira-s for workshops, there is always a need for more.

 Workshop Cancellation and Refund Policy